luweiguo511/BankSwitch/README.md

 ##### Inertial Measurement Unit GATT Service.
 After you add/install the Inertial Measurement Unit GATT Service, you will see somes other files was added.
-In file sl_event_handler, you could see the API was added into the routine sl_internal_app_process_action.

 <img src="https://github.com/silabs-DenverL/ADCxSyncCapture/blob/master/GATT_Service.png"/>